HardGraphite/owiz-lang/README.md

-# The OW programming language
+# The OWIZ programming language

-*OW* is a dynamic object-oriented programming language.
+*OWIZ* is a dynamic object-oriented programming language.

 > IT IS JUST A TOY!